Zambia Country Commercial Guide

 Methods of Payment

 Credit is the most common method of payment used for Zambian imports.
-In general, Zambian companies find it difficult to finance their own imports and seek credit arrangements, but businesses considering offering their exports on credit should make a very careful check of the bona fides and finances of Zambian companies before doing so.
-Delinquent payments, especially from government ministries or government parastatal companies, to suppliers are a common problem in Zambia.
-Cash-in-advance payment methods are advisable, especially when dealing with small companies.
-The Credit Rating Agency Limited (CRA) is one of the few companies in Zambia that is authorized by the Securities and Exchange Commission (SEC) and approved by the Lusaka Stock Exchange Limited (LuSE) as a Designated Financial Advisor to SMEs.
+In general, Zambian companies find it difficult to finance their own imports and seek credit arrangements, but businesses that offer to export on credit should carefully check the bona fides and finances of Zambian companies before doing so.
+Delinquent payments, especially from government ministries or government parastatal companies to suppliers, are a common problem in Zambia.
+Requiring cash-in-advance payments is advisable, especially when dealing with small companies.

 Visa and MasterCard are widely accepted in most hotels, major restaurants, travel agencies, and stores.
 Most banks have automated teller machines (ATM) that accept Visa and MasterCard, and to a considerably lesser extent American Express.
 For more information about the methods of payment or trade finance options, please read the Trade Finance Guide.